 Coordinate with the parents-to-be to handle the planning of their gender reveal.
 This one will be much simpler to coordinate, since it’s a surprise for guests!
 Just choose a fun Paperless Post invite, then include the link to the virtual meeting place.

-Ready to kick off your own virtual shower?
+Ready to kick off your own Zoom baby shower?
 Browse our selection of virtual baby shower invitations.
+Looking for more theme suggestions?
+We love woodland baby shower invitations and elephant baby shower invitations.